- Supporting your Learning

 The Inclusive Learning department has a small suite of quiet, welcoming rooms which we encourage vulnerable learners to use at breaks or lunchtime.
 Learners may use these rooms to eat their lunch, access the internet or interact with their classmates or peers.

-The college Health, Safety and Welfare Manager has an overarching responsibility for health and safety within college.
-However, every member of staff has a responsibility to maintain the wellbeing of students.
 Ashton Sixth Form College has a robust health and safety policy to ensure that all students are kept safe while on college premises and when taking part in official activities outside college.
 Each activity and every area of college is risk assessed by trained, competent, qualified personnel.
 All sports and PE instructors complete risk assessments for sporting activities.
 They are sports first aid trained, and the college has a team of qualified first aiders on site.
-Staff organising any trips or visits complete a robust risk assessment and where there are any specific support needs they liaise with the Inclusive Learning department and Health, Safety and Welfare Manager to ensure those support needs are met.
+Staff organising any trips or visits complete a robust risk assessment and where there are any specific support needs they liaise with the Inclusive Learning department and Facilities and Compliance Manager to ensure those support needs are met.

 The college has a comprehensive Fire Safety and Emergency Policy to make sure that students who have restricted mobility can evacuate the college in case of emergency.
-As soon as the college becomes aware that a student has a mobility issue, a member of the Inclusive Learning team, and the Health, Safety and Welfare Manager meet with the student, their parents/carers and any other relevant personnel to find out the nature of their mobility needs and to draw up a Personal Emergency Evacuation Plan (PEEP).
-The Inclusive Learning Manager and the Health, Safety and Welfare Manager keep a copy of each plan and are responsible for informing, through ProMonitor (the college’s record keeping system), the student’s teachers, senior tutor and other relevant staff of the procedure to follow in an emergency.
+As soon as the college becomes aware that a student has a mobility issue, a member of the Inclusive Learning team, and the Facilities and Compliance Manager meet with the student, their parents/carers and any other relevant personnel to find out the nature of their mobility needs and to draw up a Personal Emergency Evacuation Plan (PEEP).
+The college Inclusive Learning Manager and the Facilities and Compliance Manager keep a copy of each plan and are responsible for informing, through the college’s record keeping system, the student’s teachers, senior tutor and other relevant staff of the procedure to follow in an emergency.

 Ashton Sixth Form College is committed to being an environment which is free from abuse, bullying and harassment and we do everything possible to make sure that staff and students respect and are tolerant of each other and that there is a strong sense of co-operation.
 Our aim is to make sure that students will feel comfortable and confident in reporting abuse, bullying and harassment of any kind.